ProgPoW, an old discussion appears again with an apparent division in ethereum between at least the two major mining pools and many non miners.

 There is little that can bring miners more in line than the suggestion of an algo change if it appears to have general support.

 That’s for asics miners.
-For GPU miners, there’s little that can bring them in life full stop, except of course that generally they like making money and especially those with mining farm do rely on eth doing well.
+For GPU miners, there’s little that can bring them in line full stop, except of course that generally they like making money and especially those with mining farm do rely on eth doing well.

 So security, and the fact asics might actually be more decentralizing as bitcoin has seen more pools come and go in the same time as eth, is the main reason why many argue a coin shouldn’t just change its algo without a good reason.